-Ferris provides a template for fear-setting (which can be found in the recommended resources at the end of this article).
+Ferris provides a template for fear-setting (found in the recommended resources at the end of this article).
 The basic structure is outlined below:

 Split the page into three columns.

-Column 1: Define -- Write down the worst-case scenario, and put your fear into words.
+Column 1: Define -- Write down the worst-case scenario, and describe your fear.

 Column 2: Prevent -- Write down what could be done to prevent the worst-case scenario.